• Why Do Companies Use Pigging Systems?

 • What Do I Do if a Pig Gets Stuck?

-If you have an HPS solution, your pig will not get stuck!
-We specialise in pigging systems and have extensive experience in providing workable, efficient and reliable product recovery solutions.
 If a pig doesn’t reach its destination, there’s always a logical reason.
 Typical causes are lack of air pressure, pipeline faults, leakage from a pipe connection, or an obstruction such as a closed valve in front of the pig.

 • How Does a Pigging System Detect Pig Location?